 PwC Recruitment Process

-Although the exact details of the recruitment process varies across locations and positions, the general process is basically the same.
+Although the exact details of the recruitment process vary across locations and positions, the general process is basically the same.
 Each candidate has to go through a five-stage process, including:

 - Online Application: Candidates are required to either submit their resume via email or fill out an online application form, which includes your GPA, Universities, relevant work experience and motivational questions